Zyin055/Keep-this-prompt-for-later/README.md

 Detailed help can be found in the "Keep this prompt for later - Help" expandable section in the scripts section of the Web UI.

 ## Screenshots
-Adds a new "↙️ Keep this prompt for later" button in the image gallery and the fullscreen image viewer
+Adds a new "↙️ Keep this prompt for later" button in the image gallery

 ![gallery](https://i.imgur.com/uIDykny.jpg)

+And the fullscreen image viewer

 ![fullscreen gallery button](https://i.imgur.com/8ckT4tp.jpg)